 Rose Water Poet

-Amal Ishaque: Multidisciplinary Artist, Poet, Writer
+Amal Rana: Multidisciplinary Artist, Poet, Arts Educator

 [Image descriptions.
 Background image: a red, blue and white duppata billowing in the wind on a sandy beach.
 Header image: Amal facing the camera with their head resting on their hand]